-Kyoto University has seven accommodation facilities available for international students and researchers.
-International students at Kyoto University can also stay at other accommodation facilities provided by external parties with which Kyoto University has a leasing agreement (Such facilities are also occupied by international and domestic students attending other universities).
-The lease contract will be made through the International Service Office.
+Kyoto University has accommodation facilities available for international students and researchers.
+International students at Kyoto University can also stay at other accommodation provided by external parties with which Kyoto University has an agreement (such facilities are also occupied by international and domestic students attending other universities).